Running cf push sub-step commands

 For information about using these commands, see Example workflows.

-Resource Description Command
+Resource Description Commands

 App The top-level resource that represents an app and its configuration.